Rola Dashti: Honors

 In 2005, Dashti won The King Hussein Humanitarian Award.
 She was listed by Arabian Business among their 100 most influential Arabs for 2007 and 2008.

 In 2010, she won the North–South Prize alongside Mikhail Gorbachev.

 Personal life

-Dashti is from a Shi'ite Muslim family and has 23 siblings.
+Dashti is from a Shi'ite Muslim family of Iranian ancestry and has 23 siblings.
 Her father, Abdullah Ali Dashti, also served in the Kuwaiti parliament; her mother is Lebanese.